mercurymedia/elm-datetime-picker/README.md

 ## Usage

-This package exposes two core modules, `SingleDatePicker` and `DurationDatePicker`, and a third one for configuration `DatePicker.Settings`.
+This package exposes two core modules, `SingleDatePicker` and `DurationDatePicker`.
+Three more modules are required / available for the configuration: `DatePicker.Settings`, `DatePicker.Theme` and `DatePicker.DateInput`.
 As their names imply, `SingleDatePicker` can be used to pick a singular datetime while `DurationDatePicker` is used to select a datetime range.
 To keep things simple, the documentation here focuses on the `SingleDatePicker` but both types have an example app for additional reference.

-There are four steps to configure the `DatePicker`:
+You can use both picker variants with an integrated date input element – or without.

+### Configure the Date Input Picker

 1. Add the picker to the model and initialize it in the model init.
 One message needs to be defined that expects an internal `DatePicker` message.
 This is used to update the selection and view of the picker.